 - Summary of naming/numbering schemes used in SPICE

 - Naming/numbering of physical objects

 - Naming/numbering of reference frames

 - Connection between the schemes

-Caution: users sometimes confuse the ID assigned to an object and the ID(s) assigned to a reference frame or frames associated with that object.
+Caution: users sometimes confuse the ID assigned to an object and the ID(s) assigned to reference frame(s) associated with that object.
 Read on for details.